TylerYep/torchinfo/README.md

             Default: None

     cache_forward_pass (bool):
-            If True, caches the first run of the forward() function using the model class name as the key.
-If your forward pass is an expensive operation, this can makes it easier to modify the formatting of your model summary, e.g. changing the depth or enabled column types.
+            If True, cache the run of the forward() function using the model class name as the key.
+If the forward pass is an expensive operation, this can make it easier to modify the formatting of your model summary, e.g. changing the depth or enabled column types, especially in Jupyter Notebooks.

-            NOTE: Changing the model architecture or input with this feature enabled will not re-run the forward pass, and cause incorrect summaries.
+            WARNING: Modifying the model architecture or input data/input size when this feature is enabled does not invalidate the cache or re-run the forward pass, and can cause incorrect summaries as a result.
             Default: False

     col_names (Iterable[str]):